 (803) 935-5229 (Fax)

-Training videos for recertification can be viewed by clinking on the link below:
+Training videos for recertification can be viewed by clicking on the link below:

 Families wishing to become a Household Employer should contact their Case Manager to begin the process.